We are a beloved community, committed to living out God's call to love, justice, and liberation.

 Our Statement of faith

-We are rooted in belief on the triune God: the Eternal Holy Spirit, Father of our Lord Jesus Christ and our Creator, and to Their deeds we testify:
+We are rooted in belief on the triune God: the Eternal Holy Spirit, our Lord Jesus Christ and our Creator, and to Their deeds we testify:

 God calls the worlds into being, creates humanity in Their own image and sets before us the ways of life and liberation.

-God seeks in holy love to save all people from aimlessness and sin.
+God seeks in holy love to save all people from aimlessness, oppression, and harm.

-God judges men and nations by a righteous will declared through prophets and apostles.
+God judges systems and nations by a righteous will declared through prophets and apostles.

-In Jesus Christ, the man of Nazareth, our crucified and risen Lord, God has come to us and shared our common lot, conquering sin and death and reconciling the world to the way of beloved community.
+In Jesus Christ, the man of Nazareth, our crucified and risen Lord, God has come to us and shared in the fullness of the human condition, conquering sin and death and reconciling the world to the way of beloved community.

 God bestows upon us The Holy Spirit, creating and renewing the Church, binding in covenant faithfulness people of all ages, tongues, races and creeds.